aptos-labs/developer-docs/docs/standards/index.md

 ### [Fungible Asset (FA)](./fungible-asset.md)

-The new [Aptos Fungible Asset Standard](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/fungible_asset.move) is a standard meant for simple, typesafe, and fungible assets based on object model intending to replace Aptos coin.
+The new [Aptos Fungible Asset Standard](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/fungible_asset.move) is a standard meant for simple, type-safe, and fungible assets based on object model intending to replace Aptos coin.
 Fungible Asset (FA) offers more features and flexibilities to Aptos move developers on creating and managing fungible assets.

 ## Wallet Standard